How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 Grids protect the open drainage system from large debris

-deep drainage
+Deep drainage

 The process of constructing deep drainage in a suburban area

-For example, when constructing a drainage system, when drains are laid to a depth of 0.9–1 m, the recommended distance between them is at least 9–11 m.
-On loamy soil, under the same conditions, the step between drains decreases to 7–9 m, and on clayey up to 4–5.5 m.
-More detailed data for different depths of laying can be seen in the table below.
-The information is taken from the book "Draining land for gardens" by A.M.Dumbljauskas.
+For example, when installing a drainage system, when drains are laid to a depth of 0.9–1 m, the recommended distance between them is at least 9–11 m.
+On loamy soil under the same conditions, the step between drains is reduced to 7–9 m, and on clayey up to 4–5.5 m.
+More detailed data for different depths can be seen in the table below.
+Information taken from the book “Draining land for gardens” by A.M.
+Dumblyauskas.

-Drainage depth, mDistance between drains, m
+Depth of drains, mDistance between drains, m

-sandy soilloamy soilClay soil
+Sandy soilLoamy soilClay soil

 0,45 4,5–5,5 4–5 2–3